danielenricocahall/CRAFT-STR-Text-Pipeline/README.md

 ## Contribution

 This was a bit hastily thrown together but I wanted to get it out there in case it could benefit others.
 Feel free to submit PRs!

+## TODO

+- Refactor to permit supplying individual images
+- Refactor for performance
+- Add flag to just save coordinates and class as JSON, rather than entire subimage
+- Building on the previous idea, maybe dockerize this and enable it to be used as service? :)